 Why use podcasts with elementary students?

 Listenwise has proven effectiveness in middle and high school, and now educators can find high-quality nonfiction audio content for lower grades.
 Podcasts offer engaging resources for teaching and assessing listening and speaking skills, and they can also help teachers and students address reading and writing standards.
-In addition to supporting literacy, podcasts offer students an appealing alternative medium for learning important curriculum content, especially helpful when teaching in diverse classrooms.
+In addition to supporting literacy, podcasts offer students an appealing alternative medium for learning important curriculum content, especially helpful when teaching in diverse classrooms and remotely.

 What makes a great podcast for elementary classrooms?

 We’ve taken Listenwise’s success formula and applied it to carefully selected podcasts for our younger students.
 As always, we have curated stories that will grab students’ attention but use less complex language and vocabulary.
 In addition to using high-interest content from NPR, we have sourced stories from respected podcasts focused on a younger audience, including But Why, Earth Rangers, Tumble, and Book Club for Kids.
-The authenticity of these real-world stories has shown to be a big motivator for kids and can bring related curriculum topics to life!
+The authenticity of these real-world stories is a big motivator for kids and can bring related curriculum topics to life!

 Our short student-friendly podcasts differ from audiobooks because they are originally composed expressly for the purpose of listening and contain real-world interviews, ambient sound, and other elements that capitalize on the power of oral communication.